jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Generate a coldnesss stat (requires thawing)

-- Generate a icon field on the hotdog
-	- Small decal, opposite side of serial number

 # Audio
 - Add sound effects to the Hotdog to play on collision
 	- Will need to put these somewhere on the rigidbody